codelynx/CoreShogi/README.md

 ## Describing moves and actions

-A move can be described with `指手型`. `指手型` three cases. `動` describes a piece move from one place to the other.  `打` describes place captured piece on the game-board at specific location. `投了` describes the checkmate or equivalent.
+A move can be described with `指手型`. `指手型` three cases. `動` describes a movement of a piece from one place to the other.  `打` describes a placement of captured piece on the game-board at a specific position. `終` describes the situation where the game cannot continue, such as check-mate.

 ```.swift
 enum 指手型 {